 Please remember that per cemetery rules, artificial flowers, wreaths, sprays, and potted decorations are only permitted on gravesites from December 1st through April 1st.
 Baskets and other temporary containers must be removed by owners who choose to preserve them; otherwise they will be removed and disposed.
 One flower bed is allowed at each monument lot and cannot extend more than 12" from the base of the monument.
+THANK YOU!

 Veterans Flag Policy

 American flags on graves of veterans are placed shortly before Memorial Day and will remain until just after Veterans Day, and will be removed soon before winter weather sets in.
 They are placed and removed by veterans and volunteers.
 The veteran marker/flag holder will remain on the grave site for future reference.
 If you notice a veteran's grave without a flag holder or flag, wish to help place or remove flags, or want to report damaged or broken flags, please contact the Cemetery Department or the Veterans Services Department.

 The plastic and metal flag holders typically fade to black after exposure to the elements.
 We recognize that they look better in their new condition, but we ask that no one try to paint the holders gold or other colors.
 Painting or spray painting cannot be permitted in our cemeteries.
 Thank you!

 Cemetery Commission Rules for Municipal Cemeteries